-Large-scale synthesis of Poly(3-Hydroxyoctanoic Acid) using the bacterial strain Pseudomonas putida GPo1 in lyophilized cell material was evaluated.14 Three batches of P. putida were cultivated, in mineral salts medium containing 20 mM sodium octanoate, as well as sodium hydroxide, ammonium hydroxide, or octanoic acid, at the 350-l or 400-l scale, in a 650-l capacity bioreactor for 48 h.
-Cells were harvested from the 400-l scale synthesis, were lyophilized, and extracted with acetone, resulting in 94% recovery of the Poly(3-Hydroxyoctanoic Acid) content in the cells.
+Large-scale synthesis of Poly(3-Hydroxyoctanoic Acid) using the bacterial strain Pseudomonas putida GPo1 in lyophilized cell material was evaluated.14 Three batches of P. putida were cultivated, in mineral salts medium containing 20 mM sodium octanoate, as well as sodium hydroxide, ammonium hydroxide, or octanoic acid, at the 400-1 scale, in a 650-1 capacity bioreactor, for 48 h.
+Cells were harvested, lyophilized, and extracted with acetone, resulting in 94% recovery of the Poly(3-Hydroxyoctanoic Acid) content in the cells.
 Subsequent use of a precipitation solvent of methanol and ethanol at a 1:1 ratio resulted in a highly purified Poly(3-Hydroxyoctanoic Acid), which once dried, yielded ~ 99 \pm 0.2% (wt/wt) of the polymer.